- October 22, 2016

-When any of these things happen, it’s in your best interest to extract your wisdom teeth.
+When you encounter any of these wisdom tooth problems, it’s in your best interest to extract your wisdom teeth.
 While many dentists will refer wisdom tooth extraction out to other surgeons, we are able to do it all right here in our Shorewood office!
 In fact, removing a tooth can be done in just one appointment.
 How nice is that?

 We preach and preach about cavities for good reason.
 Untreated cavities can turn into a real unhealthy situation for you.
 If it ever happens to you, you can bet that we will do everything in our power to save your natural teeth.
 But when your tooth is too damaged to be restored through a filling, root canal therapy, or endodontic treatment, we may need to extract it to save the rest of your smile.

 This one can be a big problem.
 When gum disease attacks your gums and underlying bone, some teeth may become too loose to be saved by conservative gum disease therapies.
 This is why it is always better to catch these things sooner rather than later!